 Recommended Project Supplies

-Note: the list below shows all the individual parts you need to purchase to do this project.
-Arduino starter kits, like the Elegoo UNO Super Starter Kit, contain many of the parts you will need for this and other projects.
+- The list below shows all the individual parts you need to purchase to do this project.
+An Arduino starter kit, like the Elegoo UNO Super Starter Kit, may be worth it if you plan to do more Arduino projects in the future.
+They contain many of the parts you will need for this and other projects.
 If you decide to purchase a starter kit, make sure you check this project's materials list for other parts you might still need to purchase separately.
 Note that since the Arduino project is open source, some starter kits contain third-party Arduino-compatible boards with equivalent functionality.

 Supplies to build your robot: